 Tim did his undergraduate degrees and PhD at Cambridge University, supervised by Prof George Salmond, winning the Sir Howard Dalton Young Microbiologist of the Year Award in 2009 (Microbiology Society) and the Nat L. Sternberg Thesis Prize in 2011 (Cold Spring Harbor Laboratories, Phage Meeting).
 He then obtained an EMBO Long-Term Fellowship to join Prof James Berger's lab at the University of California-Berkeley before moving across to Johns Hopkins University School of Medicine.
 Arriving at Durham University in 2015, Tim won a Springboard Award in 2017 (Academy of Medical Sciences) and a Lister Institute Prize Fellowship in 2019 (Lister Institute of Preventive Medicine).
 He was made an Associate Professor in 2019, and a Full Professor in 2022.

 Post-doctoral Research Assistant

 Abbie finished her PhD at Newcastle University in January 2020.
 During her PhD, Abbie used a combination of microbiology and biochemistry to characterise various proteins involved in peptidoglycan remodelling during C. difficile sporulation.
 Now at Durham, Abbie is investigating the BREX system of bacteriophage-resistance (apocalypse permitting).

-David is a final year PhD student funded by the BBSRC Newcastle-Liverpool-Durham Doctoral Training Partnership.
-His work primarily focuses on bacterial defence systems against viral infection.
+David is the first PhD student through the Blower lab, having passed his viva in May 2021.
+He is now a PDRA working on bacterial defence systems against viral infection.
 He completed his BSc and MPhil at Newcastle University where he studied the role of flagellin in uropathogenic E. coli pathogenicity.
 David has also worked extensively with the Bermuda Institute of Ocean Sciences investigating biogeochemical cycling in the Atlantic Ocean.
 He believes his greatest scientific talent lies in being able to carry 80 agar plates at a time.

 Ben's project looks at toxin-antitoxin (TA) systems from Mycobacterium tuberculosis and their impact on bacterial growth.
 Prior to Durham, Ben completed his undergrad at Brunel University studying Biomedical Sciences, with a stint working in a Drosophila genetics and development lab at the Università degli Studi di Palermo in Sicily as part of the Erasmus scheme.
 This was followed by an MScR in Infectious Diseases at Edinburgh University characterising intrinsic mechanisms of antimicrobial resistance (AMR) in Klebsiella pneumoniae.